SEEDS 072. Selárdalur in the Westfjords - Samúel Jónsson

 All the tools and safety equipment was provided by the host.
 In free time we hiked on the fjord mountains, we enjoyed sunsets on white sand beaches and visited Dynjandi waterfall and Látrabjarg cliffs, where we saw puffins.
 Along the way we visited a local museum and some other attractions.
 We also went to the sea monster museum where the supernatural wonders of Iceland come to life.

-Our group consisted in two Catalonians, one French, a Hungarian-Canadian and a Slovenian leader.
+Our group consisted of two Spaniards - Catalonians, one French, a Hungarian-Canadian and a Slovenian.
 We got to know each other well and discovered a lot of interesting facts about our countries.
 We shared some of our traditional snacks and had fun with card games if the weather was keeping us in.

 All in all, one of the best camps for people that love art and philosophy, inspiring nature and isolated areas waiting to be discovered.